remarkjs/remark-toc/readme.md

 ### `remark().use(toc[, options])`

-Generate a Table of Contents.
+Generate a table of contents.

 *   Looks for the first heading containing `'Table of Contents'`, `'toc'`, or `'table-of-contents'` (case insensitive, supports alt/title attributes